5.4 Procedure for Reporting Harassment

 - A complaint against the Affirmative Action Officer may be filed with the University President.

-- A complaint may be filed even if the person making the Complainant is uncertain whether the conduct of another rises to the level of harassment prohibited under this HCAP.
+- A complaint may be filed even if the person making the Reporting Party is uncertain whether the conduct of another rises to the level of harassment prohibited under this HCAP.

 5.4.2 When Submitted

-- The Complainant should submit the complaint as soon as possible following the incident or incidents of alleged harassment for which a complaint is filed.
+- The Reporting Party should submit the complaint as soon as possible following the incident or incidents of alleged harassment for which a complaint is filed.

 5.4.3 Form of the Complaint